-The primary function of this division is to coordinate and carry out City trademark events, such as Sunday Funday, the Tree Lighting Ceremony, and the new Stars and Stripes Celebration.
-Staff collaborate with external partners, such as the Sunrise Recreation and Park District, local business vendors and contractors to provide various services, equipment and expertise to ensure successful delivery of community engaging experiences.
+This particular function of the division is charge with coordinating and carry out City trademark events, such Sunday Funday, the Tree Lighting ceremony, and the new Stars and Stripes Celebration.
+Staff collaborate with external partners, such as the Sunrise Recreation and Park District, local business, vendors and contractors to provide various services, equipment and expertise to ensure successful delivery of community engaging experiences.

-- Procured and outfitted new Beautification Crew truck and supplies - Procured and outfitted new Block Party Trailer with supplies and equipment - Successful delivery of the 2021 and 2022 Tree Lighting Ceremony events - Prosperous return of the annual Sunday Funday event, promoted as the City's 25-year celebration series - Supported over 290 events in FY21/22 and over 372 events in FY22/23 at the Citrus Heights Community Center - Supported over 60 events in FY21/22 and over 78 events in FY22/23 at the Sylvan Community Center - Increased facility attendant staffing levels to support Community Center operations - Completed LED lighting retrofit in the Police Department - Completed LED lighting retrofit in the Sylvan Community Center - Completed conversion of utility yard powered security gate
+- Procured and outfitted new Beautification Crew truck and supplies - Procured and outfitted new Block Party Trailer, supplies and equipment - Successful delivery of the 2021 and 2022 Tree Lighting Ceremony events - Prosperous return of the annual Sunday Funday event, promoted as the City's 25-year celebration series - Supported over 290 events in FY21/22 and over 372 events in FY22/23 at the Citrus Heights Community Center - Supported over 60 events in FY21/22 and over 78 events in FY22/23 at the Sylvan Community Center - Increased facility attendant staffing levels to support Community Center operations. - Completed LED lighting retrofit in the Police Department - Completed LED lighting retrofit in the Sylvan Community Center - Completed conversion of utility yard powered security gate

-Community Center Building Refresh

-Minor stucco repairs and complete exterior repaint of the Community Center building.
+Community Center Building Refresh - Minor stucco repairs and complete exterior repaint of the Community Center building.